tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 In JavaScript the first event loop you are likely to encounter is the browser’s.
 Every object in the DOM (Document Object Model - the tree data structure behind every webpage) has events that can be subscribed to, by passing in a callback function which implements the desired action.
 We saw a basic click handler earlier.

 Handling a single event in such a way is pretty straightforward.
-Difficulties arise when events have to be nested to handle a (potentially-bifurcating) sequence of possible events.
+Difficulties arise when events have to be nested to handle a (potentially bifurcating) sequence of possible events.

 A simple example that begins to show the problem is implementing a UI to allow a user to drag an object on (e.g.) an SVG canvas ([play with it here!](https://stackblitz.com/edit/frpmousedrag?file=index.ts)).
 The state machine that models this is pretty simple: